allemanfredi/PEGASUS/README.md

 npm run build
 ```

-After having build the application, it needs to be loaded on chrome.
+After having built the application, it needs to be loaded on chrome.

 ## How to install Chrome extensions manually